xirago/tf-gcp-cloud-run/README.md

 # tf-gcp-cloud-run

-Terraform which defines a GCP Cloud Run service with a public GLB
+Terraform which defines a GCP Cloud Run service with a public Global Load Balancer